-Stanislaus County is pleased to present the U.S. Department of Housing and Urban Development (HUD) funded Emergency Solutions Grants (ESG) Program and State of California Emergency Solutions Grants (CA-ESG) 2024 Allocation grant application guidelines to interested parties.
-This document is intended to explain the federal and local goals of the grant programs and to assist an applicant in applying for ESG and CA-ESG funds.
+Stanislaus County is pleased to present the guidelines for the U.S. Department of Housing and Urban Development (HUD) funded Emergency Solutions Grants (ESG) grant application to interested parties.
+These guidelines are intended to explain the federal and local goals of the grant programs and to assist an applicant in applying for ESG funds.

 In administering this Notice of Funding Availability (NOFA), if there is a conflict between the federal statutes and regulations or grant application guidelines, the federal statutes and regulations shall prevail.
-All activities in this NOFA are subject to availability of funds by the U.S. Department of Housing and Urban Development (HUD) and the State of California Department of Housing and Community Development (HCD).
-The County reserves the right, at its sole discretion and at any time, to rescind, suspend or amend this NOFA and any or all its provisions.
-The County will notify interested parties through listserv emails and by posting notification on the County website if the County rescinds, suspends, or amends this NOFA.
+All activities in this NOFA are subject to the availability of funds by the U.S. Department of Housing and Urban Development (HUD).
+The County reserves the right, at its sole discretion and at any time, to rescind, suspend, or amend this NOFA and any or all of its provisions.
+The County will notify interested parties through listserv emails and by posting a notification on the County website if the County rescinds, suspends, or amends this NOFA.
 This NOFA is not a commitment of funds to any activity or applicant.

-CALENDAR OF EVENTS
+CALENDAR OF EVENTS: